 Wigutow’s writing has been a magnet for the star of “The Mexican.”
 Pitt was set to topline Wigutow’s first script, “Urban Townie,” until Warner Bros. nixed the film over budget concerns.
 And Pitt is eyeing a “Seven” reteam with David Fincher on “Seared,” an adaptation of the Anthony Bourdain novel “Kitchen Confidential,” which Wigutow is writing for New Line.

 “Silicon Alley” is a coming-of-age story set in the dot-com world.
 A business school grad gets a job in an investment banking firm and completes a huge IPO for an Internet magnate.
+Sucked into the client’s glamorous world, the young man is manipulated by the mentor and loses himself and his ideals in the process.

 The sale was a speedy one, as several studios showed interest due to the possible involvement of Pitt.
-Wigutow’s UTA agents closed the deal Friday night.
-Wigutow’s managers, J.C.
-Spink and Chris Bender, will produce the film, and New Line execs Lynn Harris and Richard Brenner were key in the transaction.